Embracing the rays of the sun with Youssef of Egypt and Nawal the Unnamed Goddess

-While we exchanged ideas about Mernissi (which Yousef didn’t know) I was proud to realize that my intuitive reading was right.
+While we exchanged ideas about Mernissi (which Yousef didn’t know), I was proud to realize that my intuitive reading was right.
 I was actually right in my thesis.
 I was right about how I have perceived Nawal Saadawi all my life.
 And how I felt about Mernissi and the restless sensation of her not totally holding on to the fight of a survival of a woman.

-But how can she know. \How can she know what is it to live and be like Nawal Sa’dawi.
+But how can she know? \How can she know what it is to live and be like Nawal Sa’dawi?

 She told me that I should write.
 That she is ready to help me.
 That she wants to help me.
 She looked at Youssef and said “we should help her.
 Let us help her”.

-Towards the end of our conversation she held my hand and said: “I want to tell you something.
+Towards the end of our conversation, she held my hand and said: “I want to tell you something.
 I am seeing you for the first time.
 We may not meet again.
-But I want to tell you that seeing you from the first moment I saw a powerful woman standing before me.
+But I want to inform you that seeing you from the first moment I saw a powerful woman standing before me.
 You reminded me of me.
 You actually reminded me of my features when I was 25.
 Write.
 Write what we are saying.
 Write what we didn’t write about.
 You have to write.
 Do what I couldn’t do.”

-I said:” ever since I was child my mother was telling me that I am the future Nawal Sa’dawi”.
+I said:” ever since I was a child my mother was telling me that I am the future Nawal Sa’dawi.”
 Being opinionated maybe.
 But Nawal Saadawi has been living in me since the woman at the point of zero and the fall of the imam.
 Nawal Sa’dawi has been a phenomenon in what marks a woman in the twentieth century in the Arab world.
 I am just beyond words… beyond feeling honored….

 I felt like holding her forever …